JoseAaronLopezGarcia/Caronte/README.txt

 			if "other" ticket is validated, Caronte generates a temporary key for client-server communication this key is sent twice, one copy encrypted with client password, the other with service provider this allows for client and service provider to have secure symmetric encryption.
-			Caronte does not enfore the use of this temporary key: client and server must do it themselves.
+			Caronte does not enforce the use of this temporary key: client and server must do it themselves.
 	- PUT: invalid
 	- DELETE: invalid

 /register/ : user related API
 	- GET: obtain information about currently logged user (this information is encrypted)
-	- POST: register a new user (THIS OPERATION IS EXTREMELY VULNERABLE AND SHOULD NOT BE USED)
+	- POST: register a new user (THIS OPERATION IS EXTREMELY VULNERABLE AND SHOULD NOT BE CHANGED)
-		* client sends email, name and password
+		* client sends email, name and password encrypted using Caronte's master key
 		* server responds with OK or ERROR message accordingly
+		* this operation requires knowing the server master key; only system admins can actually do this
+		* it is recommended that a different registration method is used/coded
 	- PUT: update existing user
-		* client sends email, new name and new password encrypted in the ticket
+		* client sends email, new name and new password encrypted within the SGT
 		* server responds with OK or ERROR message accordingly
 	- DELETE: issue a log out
-		* client sends email and ticket
+		* client sends email and SGT
 		* server responds with OK or ERROR message accordingly

-WARNING: in prodution environment you must change Django's secret key (in caronte.settings)
+WARNING: in prodution environment you must change Caronte's secret key (in caronte.settings)